Customer Satisfaction Score

 Strongly Agree – 5

-A 7-point Likert scale is a legendary gauging system and is in practice since 1932.
+A 7-point Likert scale is a legendary gauging system and has been in practice since 1932.
 In addition to the 5-point Likert scale values, it gives you two intermediate options.
-A 7-point Likert scale seems to be the most accurate among all.
+A 7-point Likert scale seems to be the most accurate of all.

 A 7-point Likert scale would be like;